aaaaaron722/Email-Analyzer/README.md

 Email Analyzer is a Python-based tool that leverages AI models to automatically analyze and generate email content.
 The tool uses the facebook/bart-large-cnn model to summarize and process large email bodies, making it easier to quickly understand key points or automatically generate replies.

+## Limitation
+This is very important before u installation.
+1. The suggested reply still have some problem.
+I am trying to figure out.
+2. Cuz the model was trained by google, And the input data usually in English.
+So there is a problem that is this application may not read the email content in Mandarin.

 ### Features
 - Load and utilize the facebook/bart-large-cnn AI model for natural language processing.
 - Automatically generate email summaries.